vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 	- You can trace a star with the 5 locations.
 	- The code is a password.
 Using the code will send someone out to confirm.
 ##### Andrew Scott's Map
-- There's a map with 5 locations circled (Water St Shop, Berkeley Way House, Chestnut St Apartment, Cedar St Restaurant, Pacific Ave Station).
+- There's a map with 5 locations circled (Water St Shop, Berkeley Way House, Cleveland Ave, Cedar St Restaurant, Pacific Ave Station).
 They believe that these places are where Fireside meets up and stores their equipment.
 	- Only three of them are correct: Chains can lead them to one of them, if asked or even if he feels like he should.
 #### Scenes
 ##### The Picnic Basket